YukunZheng26/YukunZheng26.github.io/_pages/about.md

 I am Yukun Zheng, an incoming Master student in Electrical and Electronic Engineering at **The University of Hong Kong (HKU)**.
 I received my BEng degree from **Xi'an Jiaotong-Liverpool University** and the **University of Liverpool**.

-During my undergraduate study, my research primarily focused on motor control, power electronics, and fault diagnosis, where I designed and verified real-time open-switch fault diagnosis methods for grid inverters and electric drives.
+During my undergraduate study, my research primarily focused on motor control, power electronics, and fault diagnosis, where I designed and verified real-time open-switch fault diagnosis methods for electric drives.
 Moving forward into my Master's program, I am transitioning my research paradigm towards **smart grids, modern power systems, and electricity markets**.
 I am particularly interested in leveraging artificial intelligence and optimization techniques to enhance the stability, economics, and decision-making of future low-carbon energy systems.

 My research outputs have accumulated a total of <a href='https://scholar.google.com/citations?user=ITDjbrAAAAAJ'><strong><span id='total_cit'>several</span></strong></a> Google Scholar citations.

 # 🔥 News
-- *2026.07*: &nbsp;📄 Our paper "**BO-Optimized CNN-LSTM for Switch Fault Diagnosis of Multiphase Drives and its Physical Interpretation**" has been submitted to [**IECON 2026**](https://www.iecon2026.org/) (*Under Review*).
+- *2026.08*: &nbsp;🎉 Our paper "**BO-Optimized CNN-LSTM for Switch Fault Diagnosis of Multiphase Drives and its Physical Interpretation**" has been **accepted** by [**IECON 2026**](https://www.iecon2026.org/)!
   - **Resource-Aware Framework**: Proposed a Bayesian Optimization (BO) framework for embedded multiphase motor fault diagnosis, balancing validation accuracy, computational FLOPs, and parameter size for lightweight open-switch fault identification.
   - **Physics-Guided Explainability**: Conducted a post-hoc interpretation of the neural network by analyzing ReLU activations and input-channel contributions, demonstrating that the learned features correspond to physically meaningful *x-y* subspace current distortions and motor harmonic fault signatures.